 Visitation at the Michael R. Gray Funeral Home in Owingsville will be from 5 to 8 P.M.
 Monday.

 Serving as pall bearers will be Cody Hawkins, Jack Hawkins, Sean Hawkins, Parker Hawkins, Jimmy Clyde Hawkins, Jr. Hawkins, Jerry Adkins and Tony Toy.

 The Michael R. Gray Funeral Home in Owingsville is caring for all arrangements for Mr. Noble Conway Hawkins.

-To send flowers to Noble's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Noble Conway Hawkins, please visit our floral store.